NickJD/ORForise/README.md

 ### Intallation:

-The ORForise platform is available via github ```git clone https://github.com/NickJD/ORForise``` and the pip Python package manager ```pip install ORForise```. \
+The ORForise platform is available via github ```git clone https://github.com/NickJD/ORForise``` and the pip Python package manager ```pip3 install ORForise```. \
-For both methods of 'installation', cloning the repository or installing ORForise via pip, the same input files are required when running the code.
+For both methods of 'installation', cloning the repository or installing ORForise via pip, the same input files are required when running the code as shown in the examples below.

 To run, you need:
 * Input Genome FASTA and corresponding GFF file or CDS predictions with the annotated genes for the genome you want to use as reference.
 * A prediction output from one of the compatible tools for the same genome.

-Each tool requires its own directory and prediction output must be named as follows 'toolName/toolName_Species.*'

 ### How to add your own Genome:

-Corresponding FASTA and GFF files must be provided for the genome the analysis is to be performed on.
+Corresponding FASTA and GFF files must be provided for the genome the analysis is to be performed on, including the corresponding output of any tools to compare.

 ### How to add your own tool:

 If the new tool reports its predictions in GFF you can present ORForise with "GFF" for either the reference ```-rt``` or prediction ```-t``` option.
-If the tool uses another non-standard format, a request can be made to add it as an option.
+If the tool uses another non-standard format, a request can be made to add it as an option via GitHub.

 ## CDS Prediction Analysis:

-### Use-cases:
+### Use-cases: (Running if via pip)

 For Help: python3 -m ORForise.Annotation_Compare -h